List of Acronyms for Chatting and Texting: Understanding Social Media

 List of Chat Symbols

-In addition to chat and texting acronyms, people also use symbols to convey information, especially feeling.
+In addition to chat and texting acronyms, people also use symbols to convey information, especially feelings.
 These symbols eventually evolved into emojis, which save even more keystrokes!
-Which is a good thing, because I hate typing these.
+Which is a good thing because I hate typing these.
 Here are a few examples:

 • :) = Smiling or happy